FOSSEE/st-scripts/getting_started_with_lists/script.rst

 ..
 R19

 remove will give us [2,1,3].
-Since it deletes the first occurence of what is returned by x[2] which is 1.
+Since it deletes the first occurrence of what is returned by x[2] which is 1.

 ..
 L20